dentarg/auth0-blog/_posts/2018-01-11-how-to-authenticate-firebase-and-angular-with-auth0-part-2.markdown

 * Using route parameters
 * Modeling data with a class
 * Firebase Cloud Firestore database and security rules
-* Implementing realtime database with angularfire2
+* Implementing Firestore database in Angular with angularfire2
 * Simple template-driven form with component interaction

 ### Angular Testing Resources

-If you're interested in learning more about testing in Angular, which we will not cover in this tutorial, please check out some of the following resources:
+If you're interested in learning more about testing in Angular, which we did not cover in this tutorial, please check out some of the following resources:

 * [Angular - Testing](https://angular.io/guide/testing)
 * [Angular Testing In Depth: Services](https://auth0.com/blog/angular-2-testing-in-depth-services/)